-Buy to Let continues to slow
+Buy to let investments continue to slow

 In recent weeks there have been rumours, originating initially from The Sun , that the Treasury is contemplating a fresh increase in stamp duty land tax (SDLT) on buy-to-let (BTL) properties.
 The idea comes at a time when SDLT receipts are showing signs of flagging.